Stacyy-Were/CampusCompas/README.md

 Campus Compass is a web-based recommendation system designed to help anyone find the most suitable instutution based on preferences such as location, type, fee range and facilities.

-It also allows schhols to register and upload their licences for verification before creating an account and appearing in the system.
+It also allows schools to register and upload their licences for verification before creating an account and appearing in the system.

 ### 📌 **Features**
    - 🔍 School recommendation based on user preference